syl20bnr/spacemacs-elpa-mirror/melpa/pulseaudio-control-readme.txt

 * n : Select a sink to be the current sink, specified by name (`pulseaudio-control-select-sink-by-name').

+* d : Display volume of the currently-selected sink (`pulseaudio-control-display-volume').

 Customisation options, including `pulseaudio-control-volume-step', are available via the `pulseaudio-control' customize-group.

 ## Issues / bugs